profiq/slack-open-poll/README.md

 **Open Poll** is an open-source Slack-integrated app that lets your team quickly create and run polls using a `/poll` command.
 Inspired by [Simple Poll](https://www.simplepoll.rocks/), Open Poll is built in **TypeScript**, runs on **Firebase Cloud Functions**, and is fully customizable for self-hosting or development learning.

+The idea is that you **self-host** this application in your own Firebase instance.
+See the installation instructions bellow.

 ---

 ## 🚀 Project Goals